-- Are in regular dialogue with the junior school SENCO to ensure information sharing is taking place as soon as your child is offered a place at SSPP - Receive and use relevant paperwork from the junior school to inform planning, e.g. your child's learning journey, any SEN or medical information - Arrange visits before your child starts school, including opportunities for your child to meet school staff - Planned induction day visit with other year 6 pupils joining SSPP - Parents meetings with the SENCO before they join SSPP - "Prepare not scare" enhanced transition programme for children with significant and complex needs.
+- Are in regular dialogue with the junior school SENCO to ensure information sharing is taking place as soon as your child is offered a place at SSPP - Receive and use relevant paperwork from the junior school to inform planning, e.g. your child's learning journey, any SEN or medical information - · Arrange visits before your child starts school, including opportunities for your child to meet school staff - Planned induction day visit with other year 6 pupils joining SSPP - Parents meetings with the SENCO before they join SSPP

-- Hold a 'welcome evening' in the summer term before transition where you will meet your child's Head of Faculty (and other key staff), get information about how the school runs, the order of the day and expectations of secondary school. - Meet with Agencies already involved with your child, e.g. Speech and Language therapists, EP etc to discuss their targets
+- In special consideration we will attend Year 6 Annual Reviews for new starters to gain an overview of needs and transition information. - "Prepare not scare" enhanced transition programme for children with significant and complex needs. - Hold a 'welcome evening' in the summer term before transition where you will meet your child's Head of Faculty (and other key staff), get information about how the school runs, the order of the day and expectations of secondary school. - Meet with Agencies already involved with your child, e.g. Speech and Language therapists, EP etc to discuss their targets